hwangy/DistributedWireProtocols/design_notebook.md

 allow methods other than `CREATE_USER` to be called if `username` is set.

 We also realized we need to treat messages and API calls separately; we don't want the client to mistake a message as a response to a request.
-Thus, we are augmenting our wire protocol to specify whether it corresponds to a message or API response.
+We considered several options; one of which is having the wire protocol start with an int indicating whether it is a message or a response.
+But this seemed complicated to design, so we went with the following approach.
+> **Decision** The client and server will maintain a message-specific thread.
+The client, once the
+> user has logged in, will launch a MessageReceiver thread, listening for incoming messages.
+The
+> server, also when a user has logged in, will launch a MessageDispatcher thread, which checks
+> queued messages for those addressed to that specific user, then sends it.